Madagascar

 West Coast

 The Mozambique Channel has a bit of a reputation for unpredictable seas and forms a 1000km long corridor that ranges from 1000km wide down to a 460km squeeze at Tambohorano, Madagascar.
 Here the coastline is gouged by large estuarine rivermouths connected by straight sandy beaches and the migrating bars pile up some impressive looking left set-ups.
 Of course muddy rivermouths in the Mozambique Channel are the last place surfers are looking, given the perceived shark threat.
 There are also long left points on the SW-facing coast opposite the tiny specks of near shore islands that also could be worth a scout around in the boat you would need to scope this coast.
 The French territories of Juan de Nova, Basses de India and Europa sit in deeper water, ringed by coral in atoll and fringing format, creating a shipping hazard, but little else.
-Back on the “big island”, the crazy sand deltas continue down the west coast past Morondava, Belo sur Mer and onto the coastal town of Morombe, which has air links with the capital.
+Back on the “big island”, the crazy sand deltas continue down the west coast past Morondava (which has air links with the capital), Belo sur Mer and onto the coastal town of Morombe.
+These areas can produce epic sandspit lefts but only on the biggest SW swells.

 Madagascar surf map